It’s no secret that Instagram is a different platform for influencers today than it was a few years ago.

 Instagram Influencer Tip #8: Build Your Network and Nail Your Brand Pitch

-If you want 2021 to be the year you start getting brand collaborations, you need to put yourself out there.
+If you want to start getting brand collaborations, you need to put yourself out there.

 Creating consistent content and building a community on Instagram without networking with brands is kind of like winking at a guy in complete darkness… they aren’t going to notice.